Data retention

 Data retention defines the policies of persistent data and records management for meeting legal and business data archival requirements.
 Although sometimes interchangeable, it is not to be confused with the Data Protection Act 1998.

-The different data retention policies weigh legal and privacy concerns against economics and need-to-know concerns to determine the retention time, archival rules, data formats, and the permissible means of storage, access, and encryption.
+The different data retention policies weigh legal and privacy concerns economics and need-to-know concerns to determine the retention time, archival rules, data formats, and the permissible means of storage, access, and encryption.

+Implementation

-In the field of telecommunications, data retention generally refers to the storage of call detail records (CDRs) of telephony and internet traffic and transaction data (IPDRs) by governments and commercial organisations.
+In the field of telecommunications, "data retention" generally refers to the storage of call detail records (CDRs) of telephony and internet traffic and transaction data (IPDRs) by governments and commercial organisations.
 In the case of government data retention, the data that is stored is usually of telephone calls made and received, emails sent and received, and websites visited.
 Location data is also collected.

 The primary objective in government data retention is traffic analysis and mass surveillance.
 By analysing the retained data, governments can identify the locations of individuals, an individual's associates and the members of a group such as political opponents.
 These activities may or may not be lawful, depending on the constitutions and laws of each country.
-In many jurisdictions access to these databases may be made by a government with little or no judicial oversight.
+In many jurisdictions, access to these databases may be made by a government with little or no judicial oversight.

 In the case of commercial data retention, the data retained will usually be on transactions and web sites visited.

 Data retention also covers data collected by other means (e.g., by Automatic number-plate recognition systems) and held by government and commercial organisations.

-Data Retention Policy
+Policies

 A data retention policy is a recognized and proven protocol within an organization for retaining information for operational use while ensuring adherence to the laws and regulations concerning them.
 The objectives of a data retention policy are to keep important information for future use or reference, to organize information so it can be searched and accessed at a later date and to dispose of information that is no longer needed.

 The data retention policies within an organization are a set of guidelines that describes which data will be archived, how long it will be kept, what happens to the data at the end of the retention period (archive or destroy) and other factors concerning the retention of the data.

 A part of any effective data retention policy is the permanent deletion of the retained data; achieving secure deletion of data by encrypting the data when stored, and then deleting the encryption key after a specified retention period.
 Thus, effectively deleting the data object and its copies stored in online and offline locations.